Austin Reaves NBA Playoffs Player Props: Lakers vs. Nuggets

-Austin Reaves be on the court for the Los Angeles Lakers at 8:30 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Austin Reaves included, take on the Denver Nuggets at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-In this piece we'll dive into Reaves' stats and trends, helping you make good selections on prop bets.
+In this piece we'll examine Reaves' stats and trends, helping you make good predictions on prop bets.

 Austin Reaves Prop Bets vs. the Nuggets